LeeFarnell/ReadMe_Generator/NewReadMe.md

   ## Contributing

-  Open a pull request!
+  Open a pull request.

   ## Tests

-   Run the tests in the terminal and use node
+   Test using node.js!

   ## Questions

   Have any questions?
 Get in touch!

-  name@email.com
-  Try me on linkedin!
+  name@email.com, github.com/myname, I'd prefer it if you could email me!